mnbbrown/mnbbrown.github.io/src/content/2020-09-29-deploying-flask-sqlalchemy-to-cloud-run.markdown

 Base = declarative_base()
 ```

 _But be careful_ - behind the scenes Cloud Run is just containers.
-By default it will allow 80 concurrent requests to be made two a container before spinning up a second.
+By default it will allow 80 concurrent requests to a container before spinning up a 2nd.
 SQLAlchemy's connection pool [defaults](https://docs.sqlalchemy.org/en/13/core/pooling.html#sqlalchemy.pool.QueuePool.__init__) to a min of 5 and max of 10 connections.
 If you're using a small db instance (like the one in this example) and expecting some load you can quickly exhaust connection limits.